vickram3/TestFYP/README.md

 **Added checksum feature**

-For those who are not using this client, Data send to ESS API need to be in json format as below and in orders :
+For those who are not using this client, need to add in few header for it.
+Data send to ESS API need to be in json format as below and in orders :
 ```js
 {
     "Project" : "",